connectomicslab/connectomemapper3/paper/paper.md

 # Mention

-Connectome Mapper 3 has already been employed with success in a number of methodological [@Zheng2020GeometricConnectomeb] [@GlombNeuro:2020] [@GlombNet:2020] [@AkselrodHBM:2021] [@RueQueraltNeuro:2021] [@PascucciNet:2021], clinical [@Carboni2019TheOutcome]
+Connectome Mapper 3 has been employed with success in a number of methodological [@Zheng2020GeometricConnectomeb] [@GlombNeuro:2020] [@GlombNet:2020] [@AkselrodHBM:2021] [@RueQueraltNeuro:2021] [@PascucciNet:2021], clinical [@Carboni2019TheOutcome]
   [@Vorderwulbecke2020High-densityPoint] [@CarboniNeuro:2020], and data [@ds003505:1.0.1]